rajeshwarpatlolla/ionic-timepicker/README.md

 d) `step` indicates minute increment.
 It can take two values, 1 or 15.

-You can also use any of my [directives](https://github.com/rajeshwarpatlolla/my-angularjs-directives) to convet the epoch time to string format.
+You can also use any of my [directives](https://github.com/rajeshwarpatlolla/my-angularjs-directives) to convert the epoch time to string format.

 Tested with `angular#1.3.6` and `ionic#1.0.0-beta.14`.